Web page of Philipp Geiger

 Personal photo

 Welcome!
-My name is Philipp Geiger, on this web page I give an overview over my research and background.
+My name is Philipp Geiger, on this web page I give an overview over my work in research and software applications, and general background.
 I'm a research scientist at Bosch Center for Artificial Intelligence.
 Before, I did my doctorate in computer science and a postdoc at Max Planck Institute for Intelligent Systems and University of Stuttgart, including a stay at Microsoft Research Cambridge, and my diplom in mathematics with philosophy as side subject at Heidelberg University and Humboldt University of Berlin.

-Generally, I conduct research in the areas of machine learning (core part of artificial intelligence) and multiagent systems (analysis and optimization of multiple intelligent decision makers' interaction behavior).
-Often, this combines mathematical/theoretical aspects with software engineering and experimental aspects.
+Generally, I conduct research and development in the areas of machine learning (core part of artificial intelligence) and multiagent systems (analysis and optimization of multiple intelligent decision makers' interaction behavior).
+Often, this combines project-driven software engineering of machine learning pipelines (currently mainly Python/PyTorch) and experimental aspects with statistical/mathematical aspects.
 With this, I aim to contribute to the analysis and solution of application problems that are important to business and society as a whole.
-Currently, I am focusing on deep generative imitation learning and data-driven realistic multiagent behavior simulations, with application to autonomous driving and its safety validation (see also further background).
+Currently, I am focusing on multiagent imitation learning and reinforcement learning often combined with aspects of deep learning and generative models, with application (proof of concept and protoypes) to data-driven driving behavior models, autonomous driving and its safety validation (see also further background).

 Selected publications (see also all publications and further material):